-To achieve and maintain these Performance Standards, Permittee shall remove sediment and install an Engineered Cap in the entire riverbed and perform all other related activities.
-Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Section II.B.2.c.(2)(a) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.
+To achieve and maintain these Performance Standards, Permittee shall remove sediment and backfill the riverbed and perform all other related activities.
+Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Sections II.B.2.c.(2)(a) and II.B.2.c.(2)(b) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.